The-Sequence-Ontology/Specifications/gff3.md

 Lines 12-24 denote this gene's four CDSs.
 Each CDS belongs to one of the mRNAs. cds00003 and cds00004, which correspond to alternative start codons, belong to the same mRNA.

 Note that several of the features, including the gene, its mRNAs and the CDSs, all have Name attributes.
 This attributes assigns those features a public name, but is not mandatory.
 The ID attributes are only mandatory for those features that have children (the gene and mRNAs), or for those that span multiple lines.
-The IDs do not have meaning outside the file in which they reside.
+The IDs are not required to have meaning outside the file in which they reside.
 Hence, a slightly simplified version of this file would look like this:

     ##gff-version 3.2.1
     ##sequence-region ctg123 1 1497228